 The Labrador Retriever is one of the most popular pedigree dogs in Britain and the US, though it tops puppy statistics in many European countries too.
-It's hardly surprising, since the Labrador Retriever is defined like no other pedigree dog by its marked fondness of people and strong will to please.
-This innate desire to please their owner makes them very obedient companion dogs characterised by their willingness to cooperate and adaptability.
+It’s hardly surprising, since the Labrador Retriever has fondness of people and strong will to please.
+They are very obedient companion dogs characterised by their willingness to cooperate and adaptability.
 Labrador Retrievers can be taken everywhere without problems and are well-received guests wherever they go.
 They always approach strangers in a friendly manner with a wagging tail.
 These friendly and open dogs are curious and happiest in company.
 Shyness, fear, uncertainty and aggression are alien to sociable Labradors.

 They love children as much as work

 Labradors love their family, especially children, more than anything.
-They are happiest always being involved and don't like being alone for too long.
-Retrievers are defined by their patient and even-tempered nature at their caregiver's side and make a crucial contribution to family harmony with their calm manner and unwavering friendliness.
+Labrador Retrievers love being part of the action.
+Patient and even-tempered, they are great for family harmony.
 However, purchasing a Labrador solely for this reason would definitely not do these pedigree dogs justice.
 Originally bred as hunting dogs, the Retriever is still a very active and eager to work dog characterised by its good sense of smell and immense endurance, as well as its strong love of water and retrieving.

 Along with their most popular role as family dogs, versatile Labrador Retrievers are regularly found as guide, rescue and avalanche search dogs, as well as tracking dogs for the police and customs.
 In order to make a Labrador Retriever happy, you should definitely take into account its urge to work and be active.
-As an owner, you will soon notice how much more even-tempered and quicker to react your Labrador can be if it is mentally and physically stimulated in line with its disposition.
+As an owner, you will soon notice how much more even-tempered and quicker to react your Labrador can be.
+Mental and pysical stimulation is key.

 With males reaching a shoulder height of 56 to 57cm and females 54 to 56cm, Labrador Retrievers are a medium-sized dog breed.
 They are very active with a muscular and strong physique.
 All in all, the typical Labrador is very compact with a wide head, strong throat and broad, profound rib cage.
 A characteristic feature is the high-set, powerful “otter’s tail” that tapers at the end and is used by the breed like a rudder in water.
 The wide head has a pronounced stop, a strong medium-length snout and ears positioned far back and close to the skull.

-Another typical feature of the breed if the Labrador's short, dense fur with a waterproof undercoat.
-According to the breed standard, the top coat is bred in three different colours: black, yellow and brown.
+Another typical feature of the breed if the Labrador’s short, dense fur with a waterproof undercoat.
+According to the breed standard their fur can be three different colours: black, yellow and brown.
 The fur is always monotone, though a small white mark on the chest is accepted.
-The yellow tone ranges from light cream to fox red, whilst brown Labradors are light to dark chocolate brown.
-The dominantly inherited black coat is still the most common colour though.
+Its yellow tone ranges from light cream to fox red, whilst brown Labradors are light to dark chocolate brown.
+Dominantly inherited black coat is still the most common colour though.

 Although only one type is described in the breed standard, two different Labrador lines have developed in breeding over the last few decades.
-On the one hand, there is the compactly built Show Retriever and the Field Trial Labrador with a lighter build, which is predominantly bred for work and has a narrower head, usually with a longer snout.
+One is the more sturdy Show Retriever and the other the Field Trial Labrador.
+The latter has a lighter build, predominantly bred for work and has a narrower head, usually with a longer snout.
 In contrast, the Dual Purpose type should balance the work and show lines and is probably closest to the breed ideal.

-The Labrador's ancestors originate from Canada's eastern coast, just like the Newfoundland and Landseer.
-According to reports, the Labrador originates from black water dogs with dense fur known as St John's dogs, which assisted with hunting or gathering from the water fish and fishing nets that had drifted.
+The Labrador’s ancestors originate from Canada’s eastern coast, just like the Newfoundland and Landseer.
+According to reports, the Labrador originates from black water dogs with dense fur known as St John’s dogs.
+They assisted with hunting or gathering fish and fishing nets that had drifted.

-The first targeted breeding attempts took place in the second half of the 19th century in England and Scotland after British fishers took these eager dogs home with them.
-The breed name Labrador Retriever refers to the Canadian peninsula Labrador and the dog's excellent retrieval abilities.
+First targeted breeding attempts took place in the second half of the 19th century in England and Scotland after British fishers took these eager dogs home with them.
+Labrador Retriever refers to the Canadian peninsula Labrador and the dog’s excellent retrieval abilities.

-The Labrador breed established itself amongst the hunt-loving nobility thanks to English breeding efforts, including by the second Earl Malmesbury (1778-1841), who consistently concentrated on the hunting ability of the animals deployed for breeding.
+The Labrador breed established itself amongst the hunt-loving English nobility.
+The second Earl Malmesbury (1778-1841), consistently concentrated on the hunting ability of the animals deployed for breeding.
 On 7 July 1903, the Labrador was finally officially recognised by the English Kennel Club as an independent dog breed.
 Several successful exhibitions soon made the active and friendly Labrador well known beyond the nobility and national borders.
 However, the colours yellow and brown were long considered a breeding defect and only at a later date became accepted and sought alongside the common black fur.

 Health and breeding

-Although the Labrador Retriever is nowadays primarily a valued family dog, it still has a strong work ethic and retrieval instinct.
-Most breeders who base their work on the FCI standard and are organised in associations concentrate on producing healthy, well-balanced and efficient dogs.
-If you choose a Labrador as a family dog, you shouldn't forget that it is still a utility dog and needs a suitable selection of tasks, activities and exercises to complete.
+Although the Labrador Retriever is nowadays primarily a family dog, it still has a strong work ethic and retrieval instinct.
+Most breeders who base their work on the FCI standard concentrate on producing healthy, well-balanced dogs.
+If you choose a Labrador as a family dog, you shouldn’t forget that it is still a utility dog.
+It will need a suitable selection of tasks, activities and exercises to complete.
 Hence, many associations offer training options for Labrador breeders and owners on their practice courses.

 Ruling out hereditary diseases

-An active Labrador that gets plenty of exercise and activity in line with its needs is generally a healthy and robust dog with little cause to fear diseases.
-Nevertheless, there are a range of hereditary diseases affecting Labrador Retrievers that can only be avoided through controlled and prudent breeding.
-These predominantly include diseases affecting the locomotor system like hip dysplasia (HD), elbow dysplasia (ED) and osteochondrosis (OCD), as well as hereditary ocular diseases like progressive retinal atrophy (PRA) or hereditary cataracts (HC).
+Plenty of exercise, activity and meeting its needs generally keeps a Labrador healthy with little cause to fear diseases.
+Nevertheless, there are a range of hereditary diseases that can only be avoided through controlled and prudent breeding.
+These predominantly include diseases like hip dysplasia, elbow dysplasia and osteochondrosis.
+Further, hereditary ocular diseases like progressive retinal atrophy or hereditary cataracts can occur.

-When purchasing a Labrador, make sure that dogs proven to suffer from one of these diseases were systematically excluded from the breeding process and that parent animals and puppies are genetically sound.
+When purchasing a Labrador, make sure that that parent animals and puppies are genetically sound.
 This is the only way to avoid these diseases spreading further.
-Of course, you need to pay a bit more for a well-monitored, healthy and vaccinated puppy with all necessary paperwork in order.
-Hence, the price for a Labrador Retriever is generally around 1,200 euros.
-This price should be worth it for a healthy dog that can bring you many years of joy with few trips to the vet.
+You need to pay a bit more for a well-monitored and vaccinated puppy with all necessary paperwork in order.
+Hence, the price for a Labrador Retriever is generally around 1,200 pounds.
+This price should be worth it for a healthy dog.

 Once you have purchased a dog, its health is your responsibility.
 A balanced diet providing your Labrador with all important nutrients and neither too much nor too little energy ensures that it will remain active and healthy for many years.
 Unfortunately, Labradors in particular tend to overeat.
 Obesity is very unhealthy for dogs and leads to numerous diseases that can shorten their lives.